babylonhealth/ios-playbook/Cookbook/Technical-Documents/How to use Slack?.md

 You should mute a channel when:

  - The subject is not your main focus but you like to keep yourself updated on what is happening.
- - It is a private channel and you don't want to loose access to it but you don't check it on a day to day basis.
+ - It is a private channel and you don't want to lose access to it, but you don't check it on a day to day basis.

 ## How to communicate my schedule?